IzPack: Thoughts on Using Environmental Variables in Silent Installation

 I will assume, that you read my previous post about simple IzPack + Maven applications.
 In order to run a bat file, we will have to use a IzPack ProcessPanel.

-In your install.xml you need to
+In your install.xml

 Simple Variable Substitution in BAT Files

-From set command reference:
+From set

 >> Environment variable substitution has been enhanced as follows: